brianglass/anastasis/files/26_september.md

 **Theotokion.**

-O Mother of God, when the Word who took flesh ineffably from you, was raised up on the tree of the Cross, he entrusted you, as Virgin Maiden, to the virgin Disciple.<a href="#_ftn44" id="_ftnref44"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[44]</span></a>
+O Mother of God, when the Word who took flesh ineffably from you, was raised up on the tree of the Cross, he entrusted you, as Virgin Maiden, to the virgin Disciple.<a href="#_ftn44" id="_ftnref44">[44]</a>

 **Katavasia.**